 Vanadium redox flow battery

 The Vanadium redox flow battery is an efficient way to store electrical energy via redox reactions as chemical energy.
-In the battery of Volterion / Redox Storage Solutions this process is housed in an extremely compact system that is configurable for every application.
+In the batteriess of Redox Storage Solutions this process is housed in an extremely compact system that is configurable for every application.

 The heart of the battery consists of the so-called stacks.
 These are stacked cells with a positive and negative electrode in each cell, separated by a membrane that allows ions to pass through and ensures that the electrolytes do not mix.
 The more cells and the more stacks, the more power (kilowatts) the battery provides.